unamed666/MyAHKscript/SuperTyping/README.md

 - **Character Variant Popups**
   Shows a popup for every letter (a–z), number (0–9), and punctuation key with available Unicode variants.
+  - if you press A, it will popup a ą á ä ã Ā Ą Á Ä Ã
+  - if you press 1, it will popup ¹ ₁
+  - if you press !, it will popup ¡ ‼

 - **Toggle On/Off**
   Press **Right CTRL** to enable or disable the popup mode.
 The active mode is indicated by a tooltip.